ozgun-ozdemir/ozgun-ozdemir/README.md

 Welcome to my GitHub!

-I'm a Software Engineer from Istanbul who enjoys building things, solving problems, and learning new things.

-Currently focusing on data science and machine learning.
+I'm a Software Engineer from Istanbul who enjoys building projects, solving problems, and continuously learning new technologies.
+I'm currently focusing on Data Science and Machine Learning.

-Feel free to explore my repositories.
+Feel free to explore my repositories and see my journey.

 ---